 9. Don’t forget to keep a timeline — As soon as you can, get the timeline going.
 Use the same time piece for each entry if possible and coordinate with dispatch times.
 Try to be precise but allow for some approximates.
 It isn’t an exact science but using the timeline shows professionalism and an attention to detail.

 10. Don’t discard your notes — There is case law and many different theories about this issue but nowadays, it just seems to be better to save any notes you take, especially in a big case.
 Therefore; write them as though you were a professional!
 Because after all you are.
 Jotting down: “Found the asshole hiding in the closet” isn’t recommended.

-So there it is, an abbreviated list — probably too glib for some — for you to keep in mind when you’re at the scene of an investigation. all kidding aside; at some point everything you do, say, don’t do, don’t say, write, or don’t write may be an issue for a professional defense attorney and brought up in court.
-Remember, you live and die by what you write in your reports.
+At some point everything you do, say, don’t do, don’t say, write, or don’t write may be an issue for a professional defense attorney and brought up in court.
+You live and die by what you write in your reports.
 You live and die professionally by how you conduct yourself.
-And know this: if you screw up one investigation, it can affect your subsequent investigations for years to come.
+And again, remember: one botched investigation can affect your subsequent investigations for years to come.